lizmorgan12/WomenConnect/WomenConnect.md

 ### Event Agenda (long version)
 #### Kick off speech - 5 minutes

-- The kick off speech is usually delivered by the event host (typically an engineering WIT Leader) The kick off speech includes a welcome and overview of the event agenda.
-In addition, the speaker provides an overview of your company's commitment to diversity and inclusion/WIT initiatives and the impact they have at your company
+- The kick off speech is usually delivered by the event host.
+The kick off speech includes a welcome and overview of the event agenda.
+In addition, the speaker provides an overview of your company's commitment to Women in Technology initiatives and the impact they have at your company

 #### Keynote Speaker - 15 minutes

-- Keynote Speaker is a mid to senior level engineering leader.
+- Keynote Speaker is a mid to senior level technology leader.
 This person is a representative of your company's commitment to hiring and developing a diverse and inclusive work culture
 - Keynotes Speakers often talk about their personal stories related to inclusion, career transformation, overcoming personal or professional obstacles, or providing overviews of a product or initiative that was built by a diverse team.

 #### Dinner and Table Discussions - 1 hour

 - WomenConnect Speakers and Facilitators will sit 2 to a table, with 8-10 external attendees.
-Women Connect Facilitators are responsible for driving and facilitating  table discussions, which will allow them to hear first-hand some of the successes and obstacles attendees  encounter in the workplace.
+Women Connect Facilitators are responsible for driving and facilitating  table discussions, which will allow them to hear first-hand some of the successes and obstacles event attendees  encounter in the workplace.
 This is a critical role in the event’s success.
 All facilitators will receive questions and prompts to help keep the conversation flowing and keep all attendees included and engaged in dialogue.
 One of the facilitators should take notes throughout the discussion in preparation to share best practices or key points with the broader group at the end of the evening.

 #### Table Discussion Sharing - 30 minutes